-Reiki NZ Inc is an affiliate of Natural Health Practitioners of New Zealand and members who fulfill the criteria can be accredited to be NHPNZ.
+Reiki NZ Inc is an affiliate of Natural Health Practitioners of New Zealand (NHPNZ) and members who fulfil the relevant criteria can be accredited to the NHPNZ.

 Q. Do you have any suggestion how to explain Reiki to someone who doesn’t know it?

-A. Reiki is a Japanese-originated natural healing method which, to a client, is a passive experience of relaxation and of being cared, as the practitioner lays his/her hands on/over the fully clothed client as they lie on a massage table or sit in a chair.
-The Reiki Practitioner will put their hands lightly on various non-intrusive positions on your body.
+A. Reiki is a Japanese-originated natural healing method which, to a client, is a passive experience of relaxation and of being cared for, as the practitioner lays their hands on or over the fully clothed client as they lie on a massage table or sit in a chair.
+The Reiki Practitioner will place their hands lightly on or near the recipient’s body in various non-intrusive positions.

-These positions are mapped out to cover the whole body assisting your relaxation.
+These positions are mapped out to cover the whole body to assist relaxation.
 Most people begin to relax very quickly and will often fall asleep during the session.
-After the session which is usually about an hour, clients often report a sense of relaxation, revitalization and peacefulness.
+After the Reiki session which is usually about an hour, clients often report a sense of relaxation, revitalization and peacefulness.